Associate Fellows

 Main areas of expertise: Indo-Pacific geopolitics, British and American roles in Asia, and Northeast Asian security dynamics

 Dr John Hemmings is Senior Director of the Indo-Pacific Program at Pacific Forum in Honolulu, Hawaii.
-Previously, Dr Hemmings worked for DKI-APCSS, a DOD regional center, as well as several think tanks in the UK.
-He has briefed several HM Government departments and parliamentary committees, including the Ministry of Defence, Department for International Trade, and the Cabinet Office.
-Dr Hemmings holds a PhD In International Relations from the London School of Economics and a Masters degree in International Peace and Security from King’s College, London.
+Previously, he worked for the Daniel K. Inouye Asia-Pacific Center for Security Studies.
+He has briefed the Ministry of Defence, Department for International Trade, and the Cabinet Office.
+John holds a PhD In International Relations from the London School of Economics and an MA in International Peace and Security from King’s College London.

 Matthew Henderson